 A young fop asked to see the apparition of a woman he had tenderly loved, and showed her portrait in miniature to the phantasmagorian, who threw on the brazier some sparrow feathers, a few grains of phosphorous and a dozen butterflies.
 Soon a woman became visible, with breast uncovered and floating hair, gazing upon her young friend with a sad and melancholy smile.

 A grave man, seated next to me, cried out, raising his hand to his brow: ’Heavens!
 I think that’s my wife"; and ran off, not believing it a phantom anymore.
-(Castle 1988, 35)
+Castle, 35.

 The “uncanny illusionism” of Robertson’s magic lantern device—combined with his theatrics—was powerful enough to frighten audience members into believing a painted image projected through smoke and mirrors was “not a phantom anymore,” but instead something real.
-This is a Romantic reaction, which “wished to reform scientific thought by returning it to its roots in the correspondences and metaphors that make up [a] magical system…” (Gunning 2007, 101).
+This is a Romantic reaction, which “wished to reform scientific thought by returning it to its roots in the correspondences and metaphors that make up [a] magical system…” Tom Gunning, “To Scan a Ghost: The Ontology of Mediated Vision,” Grey Room 26 (2007): 101.
 His perception of the conjured woman is publicly verified, and therefore must be objective; yet it is still a resident of the spirit realm and is therefore terrifying.
 Romanticism wants to resolve the divide between the world of faith and the world of Enlightenment by merging nature and mysticism.
-New media forms, which come about through technological innovation set off a process of “scientific demystification,” (Castle 1988, 30) which the past two centuries of development tells us merely displaces the fear of unhomeliness at the heart of the faith/Enlightenment divide.
-Robertson developed his phantasmagoria during the French revolution, a widespread secularization of society that forced the transition into the modern era through drastic means (Gunning 2007, 109).
+New media forms, which come about through technological innovation set off a process of “scientific demystification,” Castle, “Phantasmagoria,” 30. which the past two centuries of development tells us merely displaces the fear of unhomeliness at the heart of the faith/Enlightenment divide.
+Robertson developed his phantasmagoria during the French revolution, a widespread secularization of society that forced the transition into the modern era through drastic means Gunning, “To Scan a Ghost,” 109.
 In this case, the engineer, or crafter of mass media, takes over from the priest rather than the architect.

 The modern era signals the death of God, and science is what the Enlightenment proposes in his place.
 Secularization is the perspective on education that originates from the standpoint of the faithful.
 Both perspectives bely where one’s allegiance lies.
 New media represents not only the production of cultural commodities for the proletariat, but the industrial manufacture of the means of cultural production.
 This is the first condition of possibility for a proletarian culture.
 When cameras began to be mass produced around the late 19th century, a world opened up that none of the plastic arts had given access to.
 Realistic images could be produced by any proletariat able to save enough money to buy a camera.
 Unlike painting or sculpture, the camera could be operated through a very minimal degree of manual intervention.
 Point and click and you have a frozen moment of time as you represented it.
 To produce paintings or sculptures with a comparable degree of verisimilitude requires years of training, in addition to the social position required to pursue apprenticeship and patronage.
 Visual media was placed in the hands of the people.